How do I choose whether to use a mailbox or a forwarding address?

 - Messages forwarded to another address will be mixed with other messages sent directly to that address.

-- If you reply to a message, the recipient will see the address of the other mailbox as the "From" address.
+- If you send or reply to a message, the recipient will see the address of the other mailbox as the "From" address.

-- You can't read forwarded mail using our Webmail system (at least, not using the original address).
+- You can't read forwarded mail using our Webmail pages.

-- Forwarding makes our spam filters less accurate, because we can't tell who you normally send e-mail to.
+- Forwarding makes our spam filters less accurate: because we only handle your incoming mail, we can't tell who you normally send outgoing email to.

 If these drawbacks bother you, you should use a mailbox instead.
 This solves the problems of forwarding addresses: